-As of June 30, 2017, our ownership interests in our 10 real estate properties of senior housing facilities was as follows: 100% ownership of five properties, and a 95% interest in a consolidated joint venture that owns five properties.
-Additionally, we have a 10% interest in an unconsolidated equity-method investment that owns 17 properties, and a 20% interest in two unconsolidated equity-method investments that each owns two properties.
+As of September 30, 2017, our ownership interests in our 11 real estate properties of senior housing facilities was as follows: 100% ownership of six properties, five properties in a consolidated joint venture, Cornerstone Healthcare Partners LLC, of which we have a 95.3% interest in four properties and a 95% interest in the fifth property.
+Additionally, we have a 10% interest in an unconsolidated equity-method investment that owns 17 properties, a 20% interest in two unconsolidated equity-method investments that each own two properties, and a 10% interest in an unconsolidated equity-method investment that holds nine properties (collectively, our "Equity-Method Investments").
 As used in this report, the "Company," "we," "us" and "our" refer to Summit Healthcare REIT, Inc. and its consolidated subsidiaries, except where the context otherwise requires.

-Our revenues are comprised largely of tenant rental income from our 10 real estate properties, including rents reported on a straight-line basis over the initial term of each tenant lease and fees earned for resident care from Friendship Haven (see Note 3 to the accompanying Notes to Condensed Consolidated Financial Statements).
-Our growth depends, in part, on our ability to continue to raise joint venture equity, acquire new healthcare properties at attractive prices, negotiate long-term tenant leases with favorable rental rate escalators, and by controlling our expenses.
+Our revenues are comprised largely of tenant rental income from our 11 real estate properties, including rents reported on a straight-line basis over the initial term of each tenant lease, acquisition and asset management fees resulting from our Equity-Method Investments, and fees earned for resident care from Friendship Haven (see Note 3 to the accompanying Notes to Condensed Consolidated Financial Statements).
+We also receive cash distributions from our Equity-Method Investments, which are included in net cash provided by operating activities and net cash provided by investing activities in our condensed consolidated statements of cash flows.
+Our growth depends, in part, on our ability to continue to raise joint venture equity, acquire new healthcare properties at attractive prices, negotiate long-term tenant leases with favorable rental rate escalation terms and control our expenses.
 Our operations are impacted by property-specific, market-specific, general economic, regulatory and other conditions.